IslandViewPTA/islandview-pta-site/content/news/2020-9-newsletter.md

 _The winner will be announced at our October PTA meeting._

-**Questions?
-Please feel free to contact us any time!**

-PTA President - Meg Mourning – [president@islandviewpta.org](mailto:president@islandviewpta.org)

-PTA Vice President - Eric Mithen – [vicepresident@islandviewpta.org](mailto:vicepresident@islandviewpta.org)

-PTA Membership Coordinator - Rachel Esposito – [membership@islandviewpta.org](mailto:membership@islandviewpta.org)

 \*******************************************************************

-You can also help by selecting Island View PTA as your charity of choice in Amazon Smile!
+You can also help by selecting Island View PTA as your charity of choice in **Amazon Smile**!
 Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
 Super easy and it means a world of difference to our staff & students!
 Thank you for your support!

 ## Fall Reopening Updates